 Driver Mitigation Effectiveness Reasoning D- EFF 8 Splice damage or failure - Distribution 90% Assumption that infrastructure replacement will lead to 90% mitigation effectiveness.
 Reconductoring with covered conductor will facilitate the replacement of aged hardware.
 Some hardware used in new installation will also be improved technology.
 D-EFF Crossarm damage or failure - Distribution 50% Covered conductor is estimated to be 50% effective against crossarm failure.
 Reconductoring with covered conductor will facilitate the replacement of aged crossarms.
 Additionally, testing illustrated that covered conductor significantly reduced leakage current on the crossarm, reducing the occurrence of damage due to electrical tracking.
 D-EFF Insulator damage or failure- Distribution 90% Assumption that infrastructure replacement will lead to 90% mitigation effectiveness.
 Reconductoring with covered conductor will facilitate the replacement of aged insulators.
 D-EFF Wire-to-wire contact / contamination- Distribution 99% Covered conductor is estimated to be 99% effective against wire-to-wire contact.
-This is supported by testing and accounts for approximately 1% of the line potentially being uninsulated at connection points or dead-ends.
-D-EFF Conductor damage or failure - Distribution 90% Assumption that infrastructure replacement will lead to 90% mitigation effectiveness.
+This is supported by D-EFF Conductor damage or failure - Distribution 90% Assumption that infrastructure replacement will lead to 90% mitigation effectiveness.
 Reconductoring with covered conductor will facilitate the replacement of aged conductor.
 Additionally, conductor failure due to faults will also be reduced because: (1) covered conductor will prevent contact-from-object faults from occurring and (2) the covered conductor will have a larger short circuit duty.
 D-EFF Insulator and brushing damage or failure - Distribution 90% Assumption that infrastructure replacement will lead to 90% mitigation effectiveness.
 Reconductoring with covered conductor will facilitate the replacement of aged insulators.